vppiet/hellu/README.md

 # Hellu

-*Insecure, static, thread-unsafe IRC bot implementation*
+*Insecure, static, and thread-unsafe IRC bot implementation*

 ## Motivation

 IRC is a messaging protocol which is used by numerous individuals and communities.
 Sharing external information in this text-based chat system is usually done by copy-pasting the data or via URLs.

-Hellu targets specific needs of a Finnish IRC channel by providing an interface for querying external APIs.
+Currently, only the core architecture of IRC messaging is implemented, and interfaces to external APIs are in design stage.

+In the future, Hellu aims to target specific needs of a Finnish IRC channel by providing an interface for querying external APIs.
 Particularly, football data (e.g. fixtures and live scores) is in the interest of this community.

 ## Name